2025 Supreme Court Wrap-Up

 Majority Opinion

-• The ruling emphasized accommodation for religious objections.
+• The ruling emphasized accommodation for religious objections in the elementary-school curriculum dispute.

 Dissents